Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 Additionally, pineapples contain the digestive enzyme bromelain.
 Bromelain may aid dogs with digestion, reduce inflammation, and improve gut health and absorption of nutrients.

 Only give your dog pineapple occasionally and in small quantities.
-Avoid feeding the pineapple core or rind, as they can be choking hazards.
+Avoid feeding the core or rind, as they pose choking and digestive risks.
+Always serve fresh or frozen pineapple in small, bite-sized pieces.

 With proper preparation and limits on portion sizes, fresh or frozen pineapple chunks can be a safe, nutritious snack for dogs as part of a balanced diet.
 Talk with your veterinarian if you have any concerns.